microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 ### Create training and testing datasets

 Now your data is loaded, so you can separate it into train and test sets.
 Then you'll reshape the data to create a time-step based dataset which will be needed for the SVR.
 You'll train your model on the train set.
 After the model has finished training, you'll evaluate its accuracy on the training set, testing set and then the full dataset to see the overall performance.
-You need to ensure that the test set covers a later period in time from the training set to ensure that the model does not gain information from future time periods (a situation known as *Overfitting*).[^1]
+You need to ensure that the test set covers a later period in time from the training set to ensure that the model does not gain information from future time periods [^2] (a situation known as *Overfitting*).

 1. Allocate a two-month period from September 1 to October 31, 2014 to the training set.
-The test set will include the two-month period of November 1 to December 31, 2014:[^1]
+The test set will include the two-month period of November 1 to December 31, 2014: [^2]

    ```python
    train_start_dt = '2014-11-01 00:00:00'
    test_start_dt = '2014-12-30 00:00:00'
    ```

-2. Visualize the differences:[^1]
+2. Visualize the differences: [^2]

    ```python
    energy[(energy.index < test_start_dt) & (energy.index >= train_start_dt)][['load']].rename(columns={'load':'train'}) \